rphlr/rphlr/README.md

 - **[42-Subjects](https://github.com/rphlr/42-Subjects):** Your launchpad to the 42 School curriculum with project PDFs in English and French. 📚🌐🚀
 - **[42-Evals](https://github.com/rphlr/42-Evals):** A telescope to peer into the evaluation process with official 42 School evaluation sheets. 🔭✅📄

-Check out the live version of our 42-Evals repository to navigate the stars of peer evaluation with ease: 🌟👨‍🚀 [42-Evals Web Page](https://rphlr.github.io/42-Evals)
+Check out the live version of my 42-Evals repository to navigate the stars of peer evaluation with ease: 🌟👨‍🚀 [42-Evals Web Page](https://42Evals.com)

 **Explore More Repositories:**